 The threat of coronavirus remains real and it seems unlikely that life will fully return to normal any time soon.
-Carers and people with dementia may still be feeling anxious and frightened, particularly as the country now faces tighter restrictions.
+Carers and people with dementia may still be feeling anxious and frightened, even though restrictions are gradually easing.

-Families may also be in a position where a lot has changed; their relative may have deteriorated after long periods of isolation and carers could be worried about when face-to-face services and other sources of support will resume, storing up a huge amount of emotional distress in the absence of support services.
+Families may also be in a position where a lot has changed; their relative may have deteriorated after long periods of isolation and carers could have stored up huge amounts of emotional distress in the absence of support services.
 This is in addition to guilt at not seeing their loved ones with dementia due to a year of restrictions.

 We have put together these suggestions to help you cope with these uncertain times.